A Two-Stage Feature Selection Approach for Robust Evaluation of Treatment Effects in High-Dimensional Observational Data: Numerical Experiment

+In addition, recent literature \citep{brookhart2006variable,shortreed2017outcome,ertefaie2018penalization} suggest that considering only the treatment predictors does not reduce bias but inflates variance of the estimate.
+Our experiment also shows similar results as we can see in Figures \ref{fig:att} (a), (c), and (d), \texttt{Bor(T)} which considers only the treatment predictors have the most variance in ATT among all the variable selection techniques.

-In figure \ref{fig:prop}, we present the proportion of the time a variable is selected by the variable selection techniques for different scenarios.
-In scenario 1A and 1B, our target is to select the confounders (variables $X_1,\cdots,X_{10}$) and the outcome predictors (variables $X_{11},\cdots,X_{20}$).
-In scenario 2A and 2B, an ideal variable selection algorithm should select variables $X_1,\cdots,X_4$ among which, first two are confounders and the last two are outcome predictors.
-In almost all the cases, outcome adaptive elastic-net selects the confounders and in majority of the cases, it selects the outcome predictors.
-BCEE closely follows the target by selecting all the confounders and outcome predictors.
+In Figure \ref{fig:prop}, we present the proportion of the time a variable is selected by the variable selection techniques for different scenarios.
+In scenarios 1A and 1B, our target is to select the confounders (variables $X_1,\cdots,X_{10}$) and the outcome predictors (variables $X_{11},\cdots,X_{20}$).
+In scenarios 2A and 2B, an ideal variable selection algorithm should select variables $X_1,\cdots,X_4$ among which, the first two are confounders and the last two are outcome predictors.
+In almost all cases, the outcome adaptive elastic net selects the confounders and in majority of the cases, it selects the outcome predictors. \texttt{BCEE} closely follows the target by selecting all the confounders and outcome predictors.
 However, it often selects some spurious variables in the process.
-Outcome adaptive lasso also performs well in selecting the confounders but it overly penalizes the outcome predictors.
-BAC, Bor(T), and Bor(Y) performs poorly in this metric and often selects spurious variables.
+Outcome adaptive lasso also performs well in selecting the confounders but it overly penalizes the outcome predictors. \texttt{BACR}, \texttt{Bor(T)}, and \texttt{Bor(Y)} perform poorly in this metric and often selects spurious variables.